-- Healthcare executives and their organizations should promote the patient’s (or, when lacking decision-making capacity, the authorized surrogate’s) self-determination regarding end-of-life decision making.
+- Healthcare executives and their organizations should ensure the patient’s (or, when lacking decision-making capacity, the authorized surrogate’s) self-determination regarding end-of-life decision making.
 Generally, informed adult patients or their surrogate have the ethical and legal right to accept or refuse any recommended treatments based on the ethical principle of autonomy.
 Such decision making should include an open, truthful discussion regarding the patient’s situation and evidence-driven healthcare options.

 Fostering the Use of Advance Planning Documents

 - When the patient lacks decision-making capacity, treatment decisions should conform to what the patient would want based on his or her written or oral advance directive.
-In the absence of clear advance directives, the designated surrogate should be the decision maker and act in accordance with his or her understanding of the patient’s desires.
+In the absence of clear advance directives, the designated surrogate should be the decision maker and act in accordance with his or her understanding of the patient’s preferences.

 Developing and Implementing End-of-Life Organizational Guidelines

 - When developing and implementing guidelines, healthcare executives should encourage cooperation and understanding among the clinical staff, members of the governing body and executive management.
-Executives should ensure that appropriate methods for raising awareness and staff education are provided regarding end-of-life ethical dilemmas, including how to access organizational ethics resources.
+Executives should ensure appropriate methods for raising awareness and staff education are provided regarding end-of-life ethical dilemmas, including how to access organizational ethics resources.